 This build is from Brasil.
-It’s a classic example of a Cafe Racer build, that addresses the biggest issue of the bike – the tank and a general upper line.
-And they did an awesome job to correct this issue while keeping a lot of original attributes.
+It’s a classic example of a Cafe Racer build that addresses the biggest issue of the bike – the tank and a general upper line.
+And they did an excellent job to correct this issue while keeping a lot of original attributes.
 The tank was straightened, and the seat base was built to follow the bottom line.
 The front was lowered, the headlight is also at a specific angle… and this is the effect You got.
 But that’s not all – guys from Retrorides also designed and built a custom rear suspension that You can see in the photo.

 2. K100 by Vibrazioni Art Design

-Guys in masks and hammered oil drums… These trademarks have already been featured on this blog for couple occasions (ex. this Moto Guzzi Audace).
-This is a totally different approach than other builds.
+Guys in masks and hammered oil drums… These trademarks have already been featured on this blog for a couple of occasions (ex. this Moto Guzzi Audace).
+This is a different approach than other builds.
 More artistic, raw hammered metal, with paintwork from original oil barrels… or what’s left of it.
 Completely modified frame and the tank… Custom made fairing.

 3. K1100 RS by Cafemoto

 More retro vibe in this one.
 Classic S fairing from R90 as a tribute to the 80’s racers.
 A shorter seat that accommodates the battery, to clean the triangle profile.
 KTM 1290R exhaust with a custom-made mount.
-Some classic BMW colors – and the effect You see below.
+Some classic BMW colours – and the effect You see below.